-This is an unofficial summary of the August 2019 Intergroup meeting provided for convenience; it is not intended to be the completed approved minutes.
+This is an unofficial summary of the December 2019 Intergroup meeting provided for convenience; it is not intended to be the completed approved minutes.
 For a complete copy of the minutes and full committee reports see “Intergroup” on our website aasfmarin.org.

 Our Intergroup exists to support the groups in their common purpose of carrying the A.A. message to the still suffering alcoholic by providing and coordinating services that are difficult for the individual groups to execute.

 The Intercounty Fellowship has been organized by, and is responsible to, the member groups in San Francisco and Marin for the purpose of coordinating the services that individual groups cannot provide.

 The meeting was held on Wednesday, December 4, 2019, at the First Unitarian Universalist Church, 1187 Franklin Street in San Francisco.
 The meeting was started with a call to order and the Serenity Prayer.
 Baskets for dinner were passed.
 The November 2019 minutes and the December 2019 agenda were approved.

 Board Chair, Alan G. Volunteer appreciation dinner was successful last month; lots of attendance from volunteers but not as many IGRs.
 We are looking for feedback for next year.
 There are Service Committee Opportunities, so check The Buzz for needs.
 We’re looking to hold more workshops in the next year.
 We have talked about doing more outreach to silent meetings, so find a buddy and go to a silent meeting and talk about Intergroup.
 We are working on a template for people to use.
 We currently have Trusted Servant contact with 25% of the meetings in our service area; 10% are represented at Intergroup; 42% of the groups contribute to the office.
 Reminder: please update Central Office with holiday meeting changes.